sunpaq/monkc/README.md

 #### how to compile and install:

-	0. default is compile by gcc. make sure you have one installed
+	0. default is compile by gcc. make sure you have one installed. it also need flex you can install flex by sudo apt-get install flex on Ubuntu or install flex use macport on Mac OS X
 	1. cd ./src
 	2. sudo make install